ihr2295/serrano_restaurant/README.md

 - Bootstrap: Bootstrap library used throughout the project for responsiveness.
 - [w3layouts](https://w3layouts.com/): Used for web elements.
 - [w3schools](https://www.w3schools.com/): Used for web elements and bug fixing.
+- (http://ami.responsivedesign.is): used for sniping and testing of the website.
 - [CodePen](https://codepen.io/): Used for web elements and bug fixing.

 ## Acknowledgments